 Only scientifically formulated dandruff shampoos can repair damaged hair and bring your scalp back to full health.
 However, most dandruff shampoos on the market are not safe for color and chemically treated hair.
 In fact, some dandruff shampoos could actually ruin the treatment and strip the color right out of your hair.

-There’s a lot of information floating around online about natural home remedies for dandruff caused by color-treated hair.
-Unfortunately, most of these claims are simply untrue.
+There’s a lot of information floating around online about natural home remedies for dandruff caused by colored hair.
+Unfortunately, most of these claims of natural ingredients being the best dandruff shampoos and styling products are simply untrue.

-Everything from essential oils, almond oil, tea tree oil, jojoba oil, coconut oil, aloe vera, lemongrass oil, argan oil, baking soda, and apple cider vinegar have been touted for their anti-dandruff properties.
-Although they may provide some relief for itchiness, only scientifically formulated dandruff shampoos can repair damaged hair and bring your scalp back to full health.
+Everything from moisturizing essential oils, amino acids, almond oil, tea tree oil, jojoba oil, coconut oil, aloe vera, coal tar, salicylic acid, lemongrass oil, argan oil, baking soda, and apple cider vinegar have been touted for their anti-dandruff properties—none of which are dermatologist approved.
+Although they may provide some relief for itchiness, only scientifically formulated, dermatologist-tested dandruff-fighting antifungal shampoos can hydrate and repair damaged, dry hair and bring your scalp back to full health.

-Jupiter's dandruff and scalp care products are scientifically formulated to be safe for color and chemically treated hair.
+Jupiter's sulfate-free shampoo, dandruff control and hair care products, and clarifying scalp care products are scientifically formulated to be color-safe for chemically treated hair.
 We intentionally leave out harsh surfactants (detergents) to ensure that all of our products will keep your color and chemical-treatment locked in.
 To treat dandruff induced by a color or chemical treatment, try our Balancing Shampoo which is formulated with the proven dandruff active ingredient Zinc Pyrithione, and you'll notice flake free locks in no time.